KnaniOussama/KnaniOussama/README.md

 **A few things I've built**

+- [prompt-to-mcp](https://github.com/KnaniOussama/prompt-to-mcp): Describe the MCP server you want.
+Point at an OpenAPI spec.
+Get a small, curated FastMCP server as editable code.
 - [rload](https://github.com/KnaniOussama/rload): a small, fast HTTP load-testing CLI in Rust.
 Ships with a benchmark harness and a Node baseline, and comes out around 1.7x the throughput with 2.1x lower p99 latency.